HybridEidolon/LFGEnhanced/README.md

 - Automatic background search of listings for the same criteria you have listed yourself when your listing criteria consists of activities which use "Dungeon Role Expectations".
+- The class, roles, and level of any player requesting an invite or being suggested for an invite will be shown in your primary chat window automatically.